Techno-code/GameJamItch/README.md

 Ideas:
 - Putting a bug on a car then following it, with a game like that
-- Smashing bugs and killing them
+- Smashing bugs and killing them (X)
 - You have to find the bug in a code
-- You are a bug trying to avoid getting hit by a swatter
+- You are a bug trying to avoid getting hit by a swatter (X)
 - Clicker Game about ants
 - Ants want to eat you, dodge them!
+(X)

+Polishing the ideas I like more: